AustinWiley/hyperlocal/README.md

 # Hyperlocal
 Platform for people to connect based on their neighborhood.
+This App is under continual development.

 ## Website
 [Hypererlocal](https://thawing-ravine-62761.herokuapp.com/)